https://www.homejelly.com/wp-content/uploads/2015/08/Welcome-your-guests-with-signage-or-decorations-scaled.jpg

 These brats were delish!
 Extra tip: Arrange seating near the BBQ to include the cook.

-Tip #3: Have good music playing…ALWAYS!
+Fun Party Idea #3: Have good music playing…ALWAYS!

-Offer guests something unique like an outdoor movie experience.
+Offer guests something unique, like an outdoor movie experience.

 Games are always a great way to entertain guests

-Games are always a great way to entertain guests young or old!
+Games are always a great way to entertain guests, young or old!

 • Sidewalk/Driveway Chalk Art: surprisingly, this can turn into something fun for kids and adults!
-Your local craft store has all kinds of colors or grab a box of sidewalk chalk here.
+Your local craft store has all kinds of colors, or grab a box of sidewalk chalk here.

 Chalk drawing brings the creative out of everyone